Chiropractic Health and medical sciences

-Students play-act, simulating radiographic procedures both from the patient’s perspective and also the operators perspective on one of four different x-ray machines.
+Students role-play, simulating radiographic procedures both from the patient’s perspective and also the operators perspective on one of four different x-ray machines.

-Once they have established competencies in radiographic positioning they move into the Outpatient Clinics where, under supervision, they assist in the taking of patient radiographs.
+Once they have established competencies in radiographic positioning they move into the Teaching Clinics where, under supervision, they assist in the taking of patient radiographs.